japl-japl/StaticWeb-AWS-Cloudformation/README.md

 Click the checkbox next to the index.html file and then the Actions menu and make the file public again

-Return to the browser tab with the website and refresh the page and you should see it updated to show the modified text
+Return to the browser tab with the website and refresh the page and you should see it updated to show the modified text.